Costco Chicken Flautas (Organic) + Extra Crispy Recipe!

-While not an official recommended cooking method for these Market Street Flautas, I decided to air fry them.
+While not an officially recommended cooking method for these Market Street Flautas, I decided to air fry them.

-It only takes 10 minutes at 375° and the full air fryer cooking instructions are listed below in the next section.
+It only takes 10 minutes at 375°, and my full air fryer cooking instructions are listed below in the next section.

-The airfryer does what the airfryer does and that is it creates crispy and crunchy food.
+The air fryer does what the air fryer does, creating crispy and crunchy food.
 These organic chicken flautas did not disappoint in the air fryer.

 The corn/flour tortilla was perfectly crunchy on the outside while still soft, light, and even flaky on the inside.

-The flautas are made with a very thick tortilla which allows for this type of texture.
-Its always great to have a good tortilla, but it’s not good to have a tortilla that overshadows the rest of the meal.
+The flautas are made with a very thick tortilla, allowing for this type of texture.
+It’s always great to have a good tortilla, but it’s not good to have a tortilla that overshadows the rest of the meal.

 Underwhelming Ingredient Quality

-If I’m paying a premium for these flautas at Costco, then not only am I going to expect high quality ingredients, I’m going to expect a solid amount of it.
+If I’m paying a premium for these flautas at Costco, I will not only expect high-quality ingredients but a solid amount of it.
 These flautas fail in both regards.